 Want to learn how to paint but not sure where to start?
-Here is a step by step oil painting lesson using one of my favorite oil paintings, Noosa At Sunset.
+Here is a step-by-step oil painting lesson using one of my favorite oil paintings, Noosa At Sunset.
 I will walk you through the entire process, from selecting a scene to paint to applying the finishing details.

 Step 1 – Planning and Selecting The Composition

 I painted this from a photo I took of Noosa whilst I was on holiday.
-During the planning phase, I briefly analyse the colors and decide on my general strategy, including my focal point and color harmony.
+During the planning phase, I briefly analyze the colors and decide on my general strategy, including my focal point and color harmony.

 In this painting, the obvious focal point is the exploding sun in the background.
 The color harmony I decided on was bright yellows for the sun contrasted with various blues and grays in the sky and water.
 I also wanted to use my brushwork to really direct the viewer around the painting.

 I should also note that whilst I start painting from a photo, towards the end of the painting I barely look at the photo at all.
-Instead I use the painting to give me further inspiration.
+Instead, I use the painting to give me further inspiration.
 I am not trying to replicate the photo.
 It is just there as a rough guide as I try and create my own interpretation of the scene.

 Step 2 – Sketch Out Your Composition